 Buy heavy vegetables with tightly closed, olive green leaves and moist, healthy stems.
 A few purple streaks on the leaves are okay, but limp, brownish globes should be skipped.
 Baby artichokes should be olive green with tightly closed leaves.

-To trim, start at the base, and pull off and discard the tough outer leaves until you reach the tender yellow inner leaves.
+To trim baby artichokes, start at the base, and pull off and discard the tough outer leaves until you reach the tender yellow inner leaves.
 Cut the stem off flush with the bottom of the leaves and discard it, too.
 Use a serrated knife to slice off the top 1 to 2 inches of the remaining leaves to remove the thorns.
 Cut the artichoke in half lengthwise through the center.
 Using a teaspoon, scrape out the furry choke and drop the halves into a bowl of lemon water.
 If your recipe calls for quartered artichokes, cut each half lengthwise and then drop the quarters into the lemon water.

 Use only stainless-steel knives and cookware when prepping, since carbon steel, aluminum and cast iron will discolor them soon after they are cut.
 Don’t be alarmed if they do turn a darker color; the discoloration won’t affect their flavor.